Take 10 with... Frédérique Vanholsbeeck

 Perseverance and talking it through.
 Results do not come easily and can sometimes be surprising.
 You sometimes hear of scientific fraud and I think that it is because experimental results don’t always fit our expectations or model, and this is when exciting science actually begins ie. trying to understand results that are difficult to interpret.
 These challenging results are often the source of the best discoveries.
 Perseverance is also critical to obtain research funding, especially in New Zealand.

 8. What kind of impact do you hope your research will have?

-My big hope is to one day find a way to diagnose some important diseases earlier than with current methods to allow for better outcomes with the treatments.
-A related goal of my research is to understand more about physiological or biological processes.
+My big hope is to one day find a way to diagnose some important diseases earlier than with current methods, to allow for better outcomes with the treatments.
+A related goal of my research is to understand more about physiological and biological processes.
 More pragmatically, I really hope that people working with me enjoy their research and that they will also make a contribution.
 I also really hope to contribute to increasing the number of women in science.